 The Roedde family arrived in Vancouver in 1888.
 Gustav Roedde quickly established himself as a successful businessman and one of the first bookbinders in the developing city which, only a few years earlier, had been razed by fire.
 Roedde hired the architect Francis Rattenbury to design his new home.

-After pressure from community groups, and with the help of both the remaining Roedde family and the printing company Gustav Roedde had started (which remains in business today), the home was restored as closely as possible to what it had looked like during the 30 years the family ived there.
-It’s now open as a museum that contains thousands of artifacts, including some owned by the Roeddes.
+After pressure from community groups, and with the help of both the remaining Roedde family and the printing company Gustav Roedde had started (which remains in business today), the home was restored as closely as possible to what it had looked like during the 30 years the family lived there.
+It’s now open as a museum that contains thousands of artifacts, including many owned by the Roeddes.